tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_alb.md

 ## Parameters

-### load_balancer_arn _(required)_
+`load_balancer_arn` _(required)_

-This resource accepts a single parameter, the ALB Arn which uniquely identifies the ALB.
+: This resource accepts a single parameter, the ALB Arn which uniquely identifies the ALB.
   This can be passed either as a string or as a `load_balancer_arn: 'value'` key-value entry in a hash.

 ## Properties